-Chances are you’ve heard of probiotics, a now-famous type of friendly bacteria that extensive research shows can benefit your health on a multitude of levels.
+Chances are you’ve heard of probiotics, the now-famous types of microorganisms that extensive research shows can benefit your health.
 According to data from the 2012 National Health Interview Survey (NHIS), four million adults living in the United States had used probiotics or prebiotics (more on the difference between the two later) at some point in the past 30 days.

 The survey also showed that the use of probiotics quadrupled between 2007 and 2012.
 Probiotics and prebiotics are now the third most commonly taken supplement.
 There’s a rising trend of using probiotics for kids too—300,000 children between the ages of 4 and 17 had used them at some point during the month before.